 We speak in general terms throughout this guide, but be aware that requirements may differ slightly.
 It’s always worth checking at your local Führerscheinstelle, or looking online, to be certain.

-Regardless of where you’re from, the basic application procedure for a German driving licence will be much the same.
+Regardless of where you’re from, the basic application procedure for a German driving license will be much the same.

 You’ll need to visit your local driving licence office, or in German: Führerscheinstelle.
 Usually this will be at your local Rathaus (city hall), or Bürgeramt (municipal citizens’ office), but you can of course look up the exact location online for your town or city.